oss-tsukuba/nextcloud-gfarm/README.md

 - run `make selfsigned-cert-generate` to activate HTTPS when using HTTPS.
 - run `make reborn` to create and start containers.
     - If containers exist, these will be recreated.
-    - Persistent data (DB, coniguration files, and etc.) is not removed.
+    - Persistent data (DB, configuration files, and etc.) is not removed.
 - If NEXTCLOUD_GFARM_USE_GFARM_FOR_DATADIR=1,
    - input password of myproxy-logon or grid-proxy-init for Gfarm authentication method (when not using .gfarm_shared_key)
-- copy certificate files for HTTPS to `nextcloud-gfarm-revproxy-1:/etc/nginx/certs` volume when using HTTPS and not using selfsigned certificate.
+- copy certificate files for HTTPS to `nextcloud-gfarm-revproxy-1:/etc/nginx/certs` volume when using HTTPS and not using self-signed certificate.
     - NOTE: HTTPS port is disabled when certificate files do not exist.
     - prepare the following files
         - ${SERVER_NAME}.key (SSL_KEY)